 First Login / Stale Accounts

-There are two options here for tracking first logins and ongoing engagement with your site:
+There are four options here for tracking first logins and ongoing engagement with your site:

 - Apply Tags – Stale Accounts: WP Fusion can track how long it’s been since a user last logged in, and apply tags if they’ve been gone for longer than the specified period.
 If they log in again after the specified time has passed, the selected tags will be removed.